Jarrett Allen NBA Preview vs. the Magic

-Jarrett Allen and his Cleveland Cavaliers teammates face the Orlando Magic on Wednesday at 7:00 PM ET.
+The Cleveland Cavaliers, Jarrett Allen included, face off versus the Orlando Magic on Monday at 7:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.